Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 About Calgary, Alberta

 Calgary is a diverse and prosperous city in the province of Alberta.
 It sits in the foothills of the Rocky Mountains, where the Bow and Elbow rivers meet.
 Calgary enjoys more days of sunshine than any other major Canadian city and is less than an hour’s drive from the majestic Rockies.
-It offers fresh air, open spaces, parks and pathways, and mountains and rivers.
+It offers fresh air, open spaces, parks, pathways, and mountains and rivers.

 How Many People Live in Calgary, Alberta?